RZZT/website/_posts/2018-01-25-general-meeting.md

 Dear members of RZZT CIC,

-Pleased be advised that the Company will hold a general meeting online via IRC on Saturday 9 February 2019 at 07:00 UTC (see below for time zone conversions).
+Please be advised that the Company will hold a general meeting online via IRC on Saturday 9 February 2019 at 07:00 UTC (see below for time zone conversions).

 The meeting is open to all members of the Company.